Brackish water: Mangroves

-Another important brackish water habitat is the mangrove swamp or mangal.
+Another important brackish-water habitat is the mangrove swamp or mangal.
 Many, though not all, mangrove swamps fringe estuaries and lagoons where the salinity changes with each tide.
 Among the most specialised residents of mangrove forests are mudskippers, fish that forage for food on land, and archerfish, perch-like fish that "spit" at insects and other small animals living in the trees, knocking them into the water where they can be eaten.
 Like estuaries, mangrove swamps are extremely important breeding grounds for many fish, with species such as snappers, halfbeaks, and tarpon spawning or maturing among them.
 Besides fish, numerous other animals use mangroves, including such species as the saltwater crocodile, American crocodile, proboscis monkey, diamondback terrapin, and the crab-eating frog, Fejervarya cancrivora (formerly Rana cancrivora).
-Mangroves represent important nesting sites for numerous birds groups such as herons, storks, spoonbills, ibises, kingfishers, shorebirds and seabirds.
+Mangroves represent important nesting sites for numerous bird groups such as herons, storks, spoonbills, ibises, kingfishers, shorebirds and seabirds.

 Although often plagued with mosquitoes and other insects that make them unpleasant for humans, mangrove swamps are very important buffer zones between land and sea, and are a natural defense against hurricane and tsunami damage in particular.

-The Sundarbans and Bhitarkanika Mangroves are two of the large mangrove forests in the world, both on the coast of the Bay of Bengal.
+The Sundarbans and Bhitarkanika Mangroves are two of the largest mangrove forests in the world, both on the coast of the Bay of Bengal.